jeremyjflowers/MathforCoding/MathForGames/MathforCodingDoc.md

         Name: _sprite
              Description: A reference to the Sprite class for Laser.
              Type:Sprite.cs
-        Name: _speed
-             Description: A variable used to calculate the speed of the Laser class.
-             Type:float
         Name: Laser(float x, float y, char icon = ' ', ConsoleColor color = ConsoleColor.Red) : base(x, y, icon, color)
              Description: The base constructor for Laser using the inheritance of Actor.
              Type:constructor